PeachyPeony/the-tactics-board/README.md

 # The Tactics Board
-The Tactics Board allows users to explore different football formations, view their taactical strengths and weaknesses, and learn about common tactical concepts.
+The Tactics Board allows users to explore different football formations, view their tactical strengths and weaknesses, and learn about common tactical concepts.

 ## Features
 - Browse a library of football formations